ekarthikkumar/askbot-devel/README.rst

 and Sailing Cai and some code written for OSQA.
 Askbot had officially launched in April 2010.

-please follow https://help.github.com/articles/fork-a-repo to understand about `fetch` and `push`
+please follow https://help.github.com/articles/fork-a-repo to understand about `fetch` and `push`.

+please fork and give pull requests..